Web3NL/motoko-book/src/advanced-concepts/async-programming.md

 # Async Programming

-The Internet Computer offers an _asynchronous programming paradigm_ in which actors interact with each other through _asynchronous messages_.
-To fully understand this, we will introduce some terminology and explain asynchronous behavior in this chapter.
-In particular, we will cover:
+The Internet Computer offers an _asynchronous programming paradigm_ in which actors interact with each other through _asynchronous function calls_.
+To better understand this, we need to be familiar with some terminology and develop an understanding of asynchronous behavior.

+## Async calls

+**Outgoing calls** An actor running in a canister can execute an _async call_ by calling another canister's public shared functions.
+**Incoming calls** An actor running in a canister can receive an _async call_ when another canister calls its public shared functions.

+> **NOTE** > _A canister can also call its own public shared functions_

 - Async function calls and Messaging
 - Async Futures and Await